pavedroad-io/pavedroad/assets/README.md

 ### The Content Directory

-All of the makefile directories reside in *kevlar-repo/assets/content* and this directory has a top level makefile that can start makes in all of its sub directories.
+All of the makefile directories reside in *kevlar-repo/assets/content* and this directory has a top level Makefile that can start makes in all of its sub directories.
 Typing _make_ in this directory will thus build all of the target markdown files that are out of date in each target directory.

 ### Template Variables